swiftlang/sourcekit-lsp/Editors/README.md

 ## Atom

-Download the ide-sourcekit package for Atom from [this download link](https://atom.io/packages/ide-sourcekit).
-The installation instructions are given the same link.
+Download the `ide-sourcekit` package for Atom from [a corresponding package page](https://atom.io/packages/ide-sourcekit).
+It also contains installation instructions to get you started.

 ## Sublime Text